Proven-Paradox/shaper-system/Handbook.md

 Cost: 8 MP
 Damage: x1 (Physical)
 Effect: If this Spell hits, the target is also affected by [Purge](#purge) at no additional cost.
 Description: You disrupt a foe with a quick spell.
-This can be a disenchantment spell, a bullet adjusted to disrupt a foe's systems, a painful curse, or similar measures.
+This can be a disenchantment spell, a bullet adjusted to disrupt a foe's systems, or similar measures.

 #### Purging Strike
 Attack